Guide

 Disclosure and Verification

-This guide was written after checking official information from each service as of May 4, 2026.
+This guide was updated after checking official information from each service as of May 13, 2026.
 The author builds FORMLOVA.
-Google Forms response receipts, Apps Script installable form-submit triggers, MailApp, and formrun auto-reply documentation were checked against official sources.
+Google Forms response receipts, Apps Script installable form-submit triggers, MailApp, Apps Script quotas, and formrun auto-reply documentation were checked against official sources.
 Pricing, features, and email limits may change, so check each service's official pages before making a decision.

 Last verified on: